hbctraining/variant_analysis/lessons/05_alignment_QC.md

 Alignment rates can vary based upon many factors, including:

-- **Quality of reference assembly** - A high-quality assembly like GRCh38.p7 will provide a an excellent reference genome for alignment.
+- **Quality of reference assembly** - A high-quality assembly like GRCh38.p7 will provide an excellent reference genome for alignment.
 However, if you were studying a organism with a poorly assembled genome, parts of the reference genome could be missing from the assembly.
-Therefore, high-quality reads might not align because they there is missing reference sequence to align to that corresponds to their sequence.
+Therefore, high-quality reads might not align because the corresponding reference sequence is missing.
-- **Quality of libraries** - If the library generation was poor and there wasn't enough input DNA, then your sequencing could be filled with low-quality reads
+- **Quality of libraries** - If the library generation was poor and there wasn't enough input DNA, then your sequencing could be filled with low-quality reads.
 - **Quality of the reads** - If the reads are poor quality, then it can make alignment more uncertain.
 If your `FASTQC` report shows any anomalous signs, contact your sequencing center for support.
 - **Contamination** - If your samples are contaminated, then it can also skew your alignment.
 For example, if your samples were heavily contaminated with some bacteria, then much of what you will sequence will be bacteria DNA and not your sample DNA.
 As a result, most of the sequence reads will not align to your target sequence.
 If you suspect contamination might be the source of a poor alignment, you could consider running [Kraken](https://ccb.jhu.edu/software/kraken/) to evaluate the levels of contamination in your samples.
 - **Evolutionary distance between the sampled organism and reference genome** If a reference genome doesn't exist for your species of interest, you are able to align reads to a closely-related organism.
 However, it does come at the cost of lowering the alignment rate.
 - **Aligner and alignment parameters** Different aligners work differently and are specialized for different types of data.
 Additionally, many aligners have a variety of parameters that are able to be adjusted.
 As a result, different aligners or different parameters for the same aligner will give different alignment rates, but they usually should be within the same approximate alignment rate.
 Generally speaking, the default parameters for most alignment tools are usually fine and they shouldn't need to be manually adjusted/optimized unless there is a specific reason to do so.

 ## Aggregating QC metrics using MultiQC

 The goal of this section is to show you how to **combine numerical stats from multiple QC runs into a single HTML report**.
-To do this aggregation, we will introduce you to [MultiQC](https://multiqc.info/) -  a general use tool, perfect for summarising the output from numerous bioinformatics tools.
+To do this aggregation, we will introduce you to [MultiQC](https://multiqc.info/) - a general use tool, perfect for summarizing the output from numerous bioinformatics tools.
 Rather than having to sift through multiple reports from individual samples and different tools, we can use MultiQC to evaluate quality metrics conveniently within a single file!

 <p align="center">
 <img src="../img/multiqc_screenshot.png" width="800">